-During the year ended 31 December 2023, an impairment loss of HK\$756,000 (2022: a reversal of impairment loss of HK\$229,000) is recognised based on the amount of ECL on trade and lease receivables.
+During the year ended 31 December 2024, a reversal of impairment loss of HK\$218,000 (2023: an impairment loss of HK\$756,000) is recognised based on the amount of ECL on trade and lease receivables.

 Liquidity risk

 In the management of the liquidity risk, the Group monitors and maintains a level of cash and cash equivalents deemed adequate by the management to finance the Group's operations and mitigate the effects of fluctuations in cash flows.